jupaaso/image-annotator/README.md

 Place the file "test_API_dbPopulation.py" into your project folder.
 Run the codeline below and that will create three users into database's User-table.
 Then it finds all images loaded by User3 ("Meria Developer") and prints image information but not print the actual pictures.
 <li>  python test_API_dbPopulation.py

-# Instruction how to run and test API
-Isdas

-# Instruction how to set-up and run the client

 The code repository must contain:
 The ORM models and functions